boconnor2017/hesiod-vcf5/README.md

 *CHECKPOINT: by now all network configurations (Management, VSAN, vMotion, and TEP VLANs), DNS entries, and configuration files must be completed.
 If so, move on to **PATH 2** below.*

-## PATH 2: I'm a pro already, let's get on with it...
+## PATH 2: I have my config files already, I need to build a management cluster.
+Before running the script below, ensure that the following conditions have been met:
+1. The `lab_environment.json` config file is populated and stored in the `/json` folder.
+2. The `vcf5_bringup_template.json` config file is populated and stored in the `/json` folder.
+3. The ESXi 8.0U3 ova is uploaded to the `/usr/local/drop/` folder.

-Build the VCF Ready nested ESXi environment
+Run the following script to build the VCF Ready nested ESXi environment.
 ```
 python3 hesiod-vcf5.py
 ```

+## PATH 3: I have a VCF Management Domain already, I need to build VI clusters.
+(Coming soon)

+## PATH 4: I have a VCF Management Domain already, I need to build an AVN.
+(Coming soon)

-## PATH 3: I'm a VCF developer, I don't need everything...
+## PATH 5: I'm a developer, I just need a standalone vCenter Server.
 If you want to deploy a standalone vCenter server, run hesiod-vcf with the `-vcs` parameter **after** you've completed these steps:
 1. lab_environment.json parameters are configured
 2. DNS entries are completed